Encoding Domain Knowledge in Multi-view Latent Variable Models: A Bayesian Approach with Structured Sparsity: RELATED WORK

-Typically, before training sparse latent variable models, the prior assumptions are set to be relatively vague and uninformative, allowing only the observations to mold the posterior.
+Typically, before training sparse latent variable models, the prior is set to be relatively uninformative, allowing only the observations to mold the posterior.
 An alternative approach is introducing an informed structured sparsity into the model based on external expertise in the domain of interest.
-The factorial single-cell latent variable model \citep{buettner2017f} attempts to bridge this gap by explicitly integrating, and jointly modeling a collection of domain relevant feature sets such as gene set annotations.
-The model incorporates and extends the spike-and-slab to be informed by the presence or absence of a feature, and infer pre-labeled latent axes of variation.
-However, this model is only able to model a single data view and the proposed inference scheme is cumbersome and does not scale to large sample sizes.
-An orthogonal approach for identifying latent variables corresponding to pathways is the single sample gene set enrichment analysis (ssGSEA) \citep{barbie2009systematic}, where an absolute enrichment of a pathway in each sample is computed.
-However, this approach does not account for noisy annotations, treats all pathways as independent and can only be applied to a single data view.\\ A multi-view approach with structured sparsity that admits prior information in terms of feature sets, and is able to handle partial and potentially noisy priors has not yet been explored.
+The factorial single-cell latent variable model~\citep{buettner2017f} attempts to bridge this gap by explicitly integrating, and jointly modeling a collection of domain relevant feature sets such as gene set annotations.
+The model extends the spike-and-slab to be informed by the presence or absence of a feature, and infers pre-labeled latent axes of variation.
+However, this method can only handle a single data view and the proposed inference scheme does not scale to large sample sizes.
+An orthogonal approach for identifying latent variables corresponding to pathways is the single sample gene set enrichment analysis (ssGSEA)~\citep{subramanian2005gene,barbie2009systematic}, which computes a sample-wise enrichment of a pathway.
+However, this approach does not account for noisy annotations, treats pathways as independent and can only be applied to a single data view.
+A multi-view approach with structured sparsity that admits prior information in terms of feature sets, and handles partial and potentially noisy priors has not yet been explored.

-\section{Domain-informed multi-view modeling}
+\section{DOMAIN-INFORMED MULTI-VIEW MODELING}

-\subsection{Background and notation}
+\subsection{Background and Notation}